-For Cindrigo Holdings Limited (formerly Challenger Acquisitions Limited), the year 2021 was a year when the Company acquired Cindrigo Energy Limited and its subsidiary Cindrigo Limited by a reverse takeover.
+For Cindrigo Group the year 2021 was a year when the Group acquired Cindrigo Energy Limited and its subsidiary Cindrigo Limited by a reverse takeover.
 Cindrigo Energy Limited, a company incorporated in British Columbia Canada but now dissolved, was part of a group of companies pursuing renewable energy projects, initially focusing on Waste to Energy projects in Ukraine based on cooperation with China Energy, a sector leader, and a broad Swedish expertise and experience in the waste to energy and biomass energy sector.
-Due to the situation in Ukraine, the Company has suspended its projects in Ukraine and has concentrated its efforts in the geothermal sector.
-The Company signed an option agreement in November 2021 to acquire Energy Co-invest Global Corp. ("ECG"), a renewable energy developer based in Canada with geothermal assets primarily in Iceland and Croatia.
-This option was exercised in March 2022 with ECG being a platform for the Company's geothermal business and the continued development and pursuit of geothermal opportunities, primarily in Central Europe.
+Due to the situation in Ukraine, the Group has suspended its projects in Ukraine and has concentrated its efforts in the geothermal sector.
+The Group signed an option agreement in November 2021 to acquire Energy Co-invest Global Corp. ("ECG"), a renewable energy developer based in Canada with geothermal assets primarily in Iceland and Croatia.
+This option was exercised in March 2022 with ECG being a platform for the Group's geothermal business and the continued development and pursuit of geothermal opportunities, primarily in Central Europe.

-The Company's Board of Directors reflects the industry expertise necessary to pursue this opportunity.
+The Group's Board of Directors reflects the industry expertise necessary to pursue this opportunity.